remindmodel/remind/tutorials/5_AnalysingModelOutputs.md

 ### 5.1.
 AppResults

 To overcome this issue, we developed the interactive scenario analysis and evaluation tools appResults and appResultsLocal as part of the package **shinyresults** (<https://github.com/pik-piam/shinyresults>), which show evaluation plots for multiple scenarios including historical data and other projections based on an interactive selection of regions and variables.

+The `appResultsLocal` tool is meant to work on a local REMIND ouput folder in your computer.
+The `appResults` tool also runs in your computer, but it's meant for remote access to runs made on the cluster computer at the [Potsdam Institute for Climate Impact Researck (PIK)](www.pik-potsdam.de), and therefore requires specific credentials.
+If you are not an authorized user at PIK, you should use `appResultsLocal`, which has the same functionalities.

+#### appResults(): runs made on the PIK cluster

+To use this tool, you first have to set up authentication in your `.Rprofile`.
+PIK-internal instructions on how to do this can be found in [Redmine](https://redmine.pik-potsdam.de/projects/mo/wiki/Configuration_for_AppResults) (login with your PIK account required).

-You can use this tool by running the following R command, which will automatically collect all runs and visualize them:
+You can then use the tool by running the following R command in your computer, which will automatically collect all runs made on the cluster (regardless of where in the cluster) and visualize them:

 ``` r
 shinyresults::appResults()